 Today’s focus: cleaning.

-Deck cleaning isn’t difficult, but I had never done it before and I wasn’t sure how to start.
+Deck cleaning isn’t difficult, from my limited experiences as a maid doing house cleaning in Gold Coast, Australia, but I had never done it before without help and I wasn’t sure how to start.
 To get me going, I turned to True Value Hardware’s online project library.
 There I found a helpful materials list and an explanation of the steps I should take to clean the deck.
 After a 30-minute jaunt to the hardware store and back, I had the deck wash, scrub brush, and hose sprayer nozzle I needed for the project.
 I also used a garden sprayer and rubber gloves which I already owned.

 Step 1: Hose it